Lapland-UAS-Tequ/win10-nodered-tensorflow/README.md

 # win10-nodered-tensorflow
 This guide is for using "node-red-contrib-cloud-annotations-gpu"-node to make predictions on images.
-This guide is for Windows 10 PC with NVIDIA GPU.
+This setup requires Windows 10 PC with NVIDIA GPU.

 After running all commands you should have following versions of the components